uploadcare/react-widget/readme.md

 allowed upload sources, implement file validation, and more.

-All the options defined in the [widget options docs][widget-options-docs] are also supported in the component as props.
+All the options defined in the [widget options docs][widget-options-docs] are also supported in the component as props
+(use the camelCase notation, you can find it under “Object key” in the referenced article).

-Use our live [widget sandbox][uc-widget-configure] as a starting point and consider checking out the docs on [widget configuration][uc-docs-widget-config] and its [JavaScript API][uc-docs-widget-js-api].
+Use the live [Uploadcare Widget Configurator][uc-widget-configure] as a starting point and consider checking out the docs on [widget configuration][uc-docs-widget-config].

 ## Security issues